davidahmann/lumyn/README.md

 Lumyn is a deterministic `decide()` gateway for AI agents.
 It enforces strict policies, returns explicit verdicts (`ALLOW`, `DENY`, `ESCALATE`, `ABSTAIN`), and writes durable **Decision Records** for instant incident replay.

+With **Lumyn Memory**, it learns from verified outcomes to block repeated failures ("Pre-Cognition") and fast-track proven successes ("Self-Healing").

 > [!NOTE]
 > **v1.0.0 Stable**: This documentation covers the v1 engine.
 For legacy v0 documentation, see [Legacy Specs](SPECS_SCHEMAS.md#legacy-specs-v0).